-Monommata arndti has a long foot Monogononta, Ploima, Notommatidae.
+Monommata arndti has a long foot Monogononta, Ploima, Notommatidae 200X

 Lecane quadridentata (I think it was previously described as Monostyla quadridentata).
-I nicknamed this one the "devil rotifer" because of the horn like projections from the lorica.
+It is nicknamed the "devil rotifer" because of the horn like projections from the lorica.

 Large Bdelloid rotifer found in moss - it appears to have an egg inside - corona retracted.